IBM-Cloud/docs/services/mobilepush/c_chrome_firefox_enable.md

   "appGUID":"push app GUID",
-  "appRegion":"Region where service hosted", "clientSecret":"clientSecret of your push service"
+  "appRegion":"Region where service hosted", "clientSecret":"clientSecret of your push service" "websitePushIDSafari": "Optional parameter for Safari Push Notifications only.
+The value should match the website Push ID provided during the server side configuration."
     }
   bmsPush.initialize(initParams, callback)
 ```
 	{: codeblock}

+**Note**: If your FCM credentials are changed for Web push SDK, the message delivery might fail for the Chrome browser.
+Ensure that you invoke `bmsPush.unRegisterDevice` to avoid failure.

+You might see configuration related errors if you provide a wrong parameter.
+For more information, see [Resolving web push configuration errors](troubleshooting_config_errors.html)

 ## Registering the web application
 {: #web_register}

-Use the `register()` API to register the device with {{site.data.keyword.mobilepushshort}} service.
-For registering from Google Chrome, add the Firebase Cloud Messaging (FCM) or Google Cloud Messaging (GCM) API Key and Web Site URL in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard.
+Use the **register()** API to register the device with {{site.data.keyword.mobilepushshort}} service.
+Use any of the following options, based on your browser.

+- For registering from Google Chrome, add the Firebase Cloud Messaging (FCM) or Google Cloud Messaging (GCM) API Key and Web Site URL in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard.
 For more information, see [Configuring credentials for Google Cloud Messaging](t_push_provider_android.html) under Chrome setup.

-For registering from Mozilla Firefox, add website URL in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard under Firefox setup.
+- For registering from Mozilla Firefox, add website URL in the Bluemix {{site.data.keyword.mobilepushshort}} service web configuration dashboard under Firefox setup.

 Use the following code snippet to register in Bluemix {{site.data.keyword.mobilepushshort}} service.
 ```